amsam0/voicechat-discord/README.md

 ### `/dvc checkforupdate`

-Checks for an update to the mod/plugin by first contacting GitHub's API, and then if a new version is found, using Modrinth's API to provide a link to that version's download page.
+Checks for an update to the addon by first contacting GitHub's API, and then if a new version is found, using Modrinth's API to provide a link to that version's download page.

 This is done automatically on server startup.
 By default, the update message (if there is an update) is sent to operators when they join the server.
 This can be disabled by disabling the
 `alert_ops_of_updates` option in [the configuration file](#finding-the-configuration-file).
 However, this will not disable logging update messages to the console on startup.